CARPE: Context-Aware Image Representation Prioritization via Ensemble for Large Vision-Language Models: Conclusion

 In this work, we addressed the challenge of enhancing the general visual understanding of LVLMs by improving their classification capability.
 We proposed \methodname, a lightweight vision-integration module combined with a context-aware dynamic ensemble strategy.
 Furthermore, we introduced \methodname-MoE, an extension that incorporates a Mixture of Experts framework to leverage multiple, diverse vision backbones.

-Extensive experiments demonstrated that our methods effectively recover visual information that may be lost during LLM alignment, leading to consistent performance gains on both classification and vision-language benchmarks.
-In particular, the \methodname-MoE variant demonstrated superior generalization, achieving the highest average performance across all evaluated tasks.
+Extensive experiments demonstrate that our methods effectively recover visual information that may be lost during LLM alignment, leading to performance gains on both classification and vision-language benchmarks.
+In particular, the \methodname-MoE variant demonstrate superior generalization, achieving the highest average performance across all evaluated tasks.
 These results confirm that improving general visual understanding also benefits broader vision-language capabilities.
-Finally, we showed that different tasks require different contributions from vision and language components, and by adaptively balancing the two based on context, our approach enhances the overall multimodal reasoning ability of LVLMs.
+Finally, we showed that different tasks require different weighting of vision and language components, and by adaptively balancing the two based on context, our approach enhances the overall multimodal reasoning ability of LVLMs.